Grote Markt 35

 How do you enter into a world you do not yet know?
 Let yourself be inspired to question your own perspective and someone else’s during Science Dinner: Entering Perspectives.
 The dinner does not only offer surprising tastes, but also thought-provoking ideas.
 In between courses you will listen to three talks and you will be stimulated artistically during a dance performance and various interventions.

-Speakers of the evening include Dimitry Kochenov (professor EU Constitutional Law at the University of Groningen) and Maria Ioannou (social sciences teacher at the University College Groningen).
+Speakers of the evening include Dimitry Kochenov (professor EU Constitutional Law at the University of Groningen), Joram Tarusarira (assistant professor of Religion, Conflict and Peacebuilding at the University of Groningen) and Maria Ioannou (social sciences teacher at the University College Groningen).
 Choreographer Mohamed Yusuf Boss will join in to take you on a quest for new worlds, new connections and new insights.

 Mohamed Yusuf Boss is a dancer, choreographer and theater maker from Groningen.
 In the X_YUSUF_BOSS initiative Mohamed creates a house for stories, a place where there is room for everyone's story.
 Mohamed works from a social context.
 He won the Gouden C for his solo performance SHAN and is now working on KÓW which premiers in April.